 If you’re a teacher, you can….share an article on a child’s disability with another teacher, the parent of that child, or staff at the school who are involved with the child.
 You can also share our Spanish materials with your Spanish-speaking families or give them the web address of our Spanish website, NICHCY…en español.

 If you’re a principal, you can…share info about disabilities or special education law (IDEA) with teachers and staff in the school.
 You can…arrange for inservice training for teachers on disability-related issues, such as how to participate in IEP meetings, how to involve children with disabilities in the general education curriculum, or how to differentiate instruction to address the needs of diverse learners.
-You can…simply share NICHCY’s website address and let people explore our site or contact us to find the info or assistance most relevant to them.
+You can…simply share NICHCY’s website address and let people explore our site.

 Groups as Disseminators